awesomemotive/WP-Mail-SMTP/readme.txt

 Tested up to: 4.4.2
 Stable tag: 0.9.6

+The most popular SMTP plugin on WordPress.org.
+Trusted by over 500k users.

 Reconfigures the wp_mail() function to use SMTP instead of mail() and creates an options page to manage the settings.

 == Description ==

+The most popular SMTP plugin on WordPress.org.
+Trusted by over 500k users.

 This plugin reconfigures the wp_mail() function to use SMTP instead of mail() and creates an options page that allows you to specify various options.